-CAMPO has begun a study that will cover the US 401 Corridor from generally US 421 in Harnett County north to Banks Road in Wake County.
-For the purpose of this study, the corridor will be divided into three segments that enable the study team to focus on the requirements of each segment individually.
-The following extents for the three segments are:
+This study covers the U.S. 401 Corridor from generally U.S. 421 in Harnett County north to Banks Road in Wake County.
+For the purpose of the study, the corridor has been divided into three segments that enable the study team to focus on the requirements of each segment individually:

-- US 401 Fuquay-Varina Bypass - US 401 Fuquay-Varina @ Banks Road to the Harnett/Wake County Line - US 401 Southern Section Harnett/Wake County Line to Lillington www.US401CorridorStudy.com (Staff Contact: Kenneth Withrow)
+- US 401 Fuquay-Varina Bypass - US 401 Fuquay-Varina @ Banks Road to the Harnett/Wake County Line - US 401 Southern Section Harnett/Wake County Line to Lillington

 The project team is currently at the second phase of the project - Developing Solutions - and public engagement is slated to being in late August and extend through September.
-Also Core Technical Team (CTT) and Stakeholder Oversight Team (SOT) meetings will be held in the month of August as well.
-The project's second public meeting will be held virtually on Tuesday, September 14, at 6:00 pm.
+Core Technical Team (CTT) and Stakeholder Oversight Team (SOT) meetings were held in August.
+The project's second public engagement phase will occur in September, with a virtual public meeting scheduled for Tuesday, September 14, at 6:00 pm. www.US401CorridorStudy.com (Staff Contact: Kenneth Withrow)